KeepeuhCalmeuh/Cigarettes/README.md

 ```bash
 pip install -r requirements.txt
 ```
 ## Usage

 0. Install Tor dependencies :
 ```bash
 python tor_manager.py
 ```
+**Please note that Tor currently does not support ARM machines and therefore Cigarettes is not deployable**

 1. Start the application :